jeffhammond/BigMPI/README.md

 MPI standard.

 ## Limitations
-Even though `MPI_Count` might be 128b, I am only supporting 64b counts (because of `MPI_Aint` limitations and desire to use `size_t` in my unit tests), so BigMPI is not going to solve your problem if you want to communicate more than 8 EiB of data in a single message.
+Even though `MPI_Count` might be 128b, BigMPI only supports 64b counts (because of `MPI_Aint` limitations and a desire to use `size_t` in unit tests), so BigMPI is not going to solve your problem if you want to communicate more than 8 EiB of data in a single message.
 Such computers do not exist nor is it likely that they will exist in the foreseeable future.

+BigMPI only supports built-in datatypes.
+If you are already using derived-datatypes, then you should already be able to handle large counts without BigMPI.

+BigMPI currently does not support `MAX_LOC` or `MIN_LOC` reduction operations but will likely do so in the future.

 BigMPI requires C99.
 If your compiler does not support C99, get a new compiler.